zhangweijian97/LogseqNote/pages/NLU Natural Language Understanding Generation and Machine Translation.md

 ###### What preprocessing or cleaning was done?

-###### If it relates to people, were they told what the dataset would

- be usef for, and did they consent?
+###### If it relates to people, were they told what the dataset would be used for, and did they consent?
 ###### Will the dataset be updated?

 #### Summary 考点